coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ```

 ### Wildcards
-In the examples above we used hard-coded filenames to tell the input or output values.
-To make the workflows more generalized, we can use wildcards.
-Wildcards are variables that are replacing the actual filenames or any other value, like for example a path.
-Snakemake resolves them automatically based on either the target file or other input/outputs in a Snakefile.
+In the examples above we used hard-coded filenames to define the input and output values.
+This is not feasible for most workflows dealing with more than a few files.
+To generalize the workflows, we can use wildcards.
+Wildcards are variables that replace the actual filenames or any other value, like for example a path.
+Snakemake resolves them automatically based on either the target file or other input/outputs in the Snakefile.
 Let's add wildcards to the copy example, so it will work for any text file:
 ```bash
 rule copy:
     input: